Automating Public Announcement Logic with Relativized Common Knowledge as a Fragment of HOL in LogiKEy: Experiments (including Completeness Aspects)

 The positive counterparts $\texttt{\textbf{C}}_\mathcal{A} \ ((^\text{A}\texttt{ws x}) \boldsymbol{\rightarrow} \texttt{\textbf{K}}_\texttt{y} (^\text{A}\texttt{ws x}))$ for \texttt{x}, \texttt{y} $\in \mathcal{A}$ of the above negative axioms are implied; this is quickly confirmed by the automated proof tools in Isabelle/HOL.
 For example, we have (where $\texttt{\textbf{group\_S5}}$ is referring to the S5 properties of the epistemic operators $\texttt{\textbf{K}}_\texttt{y}$):

 Now the king asks whether the first wise man, say $a$, knows if he has a white spot or not.
 Assume that $a$ publicly answers that he does not.
 This is a public announcement of the form: $\neg (\texttt{K}_\texttt{a} (^\texttt{A}\texttt{ws a}) \vee (\texttt{K}_\texttt{a} \neg (^\texttt{A}\texttt{ws a})))$.
 Again, a wise man gets asked by the king whether he knows if he has a white spot or not.
-Now it's $b$'s turn, and assume that $b$ also announces that he does not know whether he has a white spot on his forehead.\footnote{The case where neither $a$ nor $b$ can correctly infer the color of their forehead when being asked by the king is the most challenging case; we only discuss this one here.} \changeds{The third wise men, $c$, is also unable to tell whether he has a white spot or not.}
+Now it's $b$'s turn, and assume that $b$ also announces that he does not know whether he has a white spot on his forehead.\footnote{The case where neither $a$ nor $b$ can correctly infer the color of their forehead when being asked by the king is the most challenging case; we only discuss this one here.} The third wise man, $c$, is also unable to tell whether he has a white spot or not.

-When asked, \changeds{$d$} is able to give the right answer, namely that he has a white spot on his forehead.
-We can prove this automatically in Isabelle/HOL:\footnote{\changeds{The experiments have been carried out using Isabelle 2021 on a Lenovo ThinkPad T480s with Intel\textregistered Core i7-8550U QuadCore@1.8Ghz and 16GB RAM.
-Compared to previous versions, a system ``improvement'' in Isabelle 2021 (Nitpick/Kodkod is by default now invoked directly within the running Isabelle/Scala session, instead of an external Java process) has led to a decrease in system performance for our examples.
-To run our examples effectively in Isabelle 2021 one should deactivate this new feature; this can be done by unticking the ``Kodkod Scala" box under Plugin Options $\shortrightarrow$ Isabelle $\shortrightarrow$ General $\shortrightarrow$ Miscelleaneous Tools.} }
+When asked, $d$ is able to give the right answer, namely that he has a white spot on his forehead.
+We can prove this automatically in Isabelle/HOL:\footnote{The experiments have been carried out using Isabelle 2021 on a Lenovo ThinkPad T480s with Intel\textregistered Core i7-8550U QuadCore@1.8Ghz and 16GB RAM.}

 Alternatively we e.g.~get: